Is the MeWe App Safe for Kids? What You Need to Know About This Facebook Competitor

 Have you ever told your teen that you wish you had a set of comfy, cozy unicorn PJs — only to log onto Facebook later that day to see an ad for (you guessed it) comfy, cozy unicorn PJs?
 An experience like this may have left you feeling a little weirded out.
 Like you, many other people have concerns about how social media platforms serve them a number of targeted ads.
 The MeWe app was created in an attempt to address this issue.

 But MeWe, which claims to have 8 million members (and is projected to reach 40 million in 2020), works to create freedom from more than just advertising.
 Its other goals are much broader — and they might even be dangerous for teens.
-Here’s what you should know.
+Here’s what you should know (and how Bark can help by blocking it on your child's devices).

 What Problems Does the MeWe App Claim to Solve?